Although it seems that students are glued to their screens, familiarity with technology doesn’t mean that they always make the right choices online.

-That’s why teaching the elements of digital citizenship is crucial for them to succeed, in and out of school.
+That’s why teaching the elements of digital citizenship is crucial for students to succeed, in and out of school.
 Let’s take a look at what are the elements of digital citizenship, and how you can teach these skills on Kialo Edu!

 What is digital citizenship ?